murraykj/Pool-Manager/README.md

 * A map identifying the main SwimMetro office, as well as, the locations of all of their current customers.
 Addresses are included for each map annotation.

 * A form alllowing employees to submit maintenance requests for deficiencies/issues at their assigned employment location.
+Data from these requests is stored in a Parse data store.

 ##Installation or Getting Started Instructions